How To Resolve Pricing Paradoxes

 IT

 IT companies demarcate separate territory for dealers and direct sales e.g. their direct salesforce sells to companies above a certain size (“core territory”) whereas their dealer network targets companies below that size (“dealer territory”).
-The OEM in the aforementioned example had such a policy.
+The printer OEM in the first example of pricing paradox in Five Pricing Paradoxes had such a policy.

 But it’s not foolproof.

 The OEM can tell core not to encroach on dealer territory and its dealers not to encroach on core territory.
 It can also direct dealer customers who approach it to go to dealers.
-However, it cannot stop core customers from going to dealers (which is what the aforementioned financial services company did).
-Since dealer sales often happen across the counter anonymously, the dealer may not even know that the customer standing in front of him belongs to the OEM’s core territory.
+However, it cannot stop core customers from going to dealers (which is what the financial services company in this example did).
+Since dealer sales often happen across the counter, the dealer may not even know that the customer standing in front of him belongs to the OEM’s core territory.
 Therefore it’s virtually impossible for the OEM to prevent dealers from selling to core customers.

 The only way to mitigate pricing paradox in this situation is to route 100% of sales via dealers (“indirect sales”).
-Some companies like IBM and HPE follow that practice.
+Some companies like IBM and HPE follow that practice – since there’s no other channel of sales, there’s no question of customers getting a different price.

+As evidenced by the examples of FT, Netflix and other companies in the previous post, 100% indirect sales is not an option for everyone.
 Dell is one company that started with 100% direct sales model and was then compelled to add a dealer network – but it still did not go all the way to a 100% indirect sales model.
-As evidenced by the examples of FT, Netflix and others, 100% indirect sales is not pragmatic for many more companies.

 So, pricing paradoxes cannot be totally wished away.